 Some of my vendors are not-for-profit companies like Malia Designs, that use the profits from their sales to reduce human trafficking around the world.
 The products that they make use already existing materials that are made by communities that are getting empowered also by crafting the product.
 One example is a bag made from recycled cement bags made in Cambodia.

-Maria Luisa Boutique and ML by Maria Luisa are located at 77 and 75 South Broadway in Nyack.
+Maria Luisa Boutique is located at 77 South Broadway in Nyack.
 You can learn more by visiting marialuisaboutique.com